hmayer1980/ReproducibleResearchPeerAssessment1/PA1_template.md

 Generate a historgram of the preaggregated data on day level.

+NOTE: According to this discussion a "historgram" should be used.
+If I would read it I had initially created a barplot, but now use the sugessted hist plot.
+[See at Discussion Page](https://class.coursera.org/repdata-002/forum/thread?thread_id=49)

 ```r
 AmdbyDate <- aggregate.data.frame(x = AmdTidy[, "steps"], by = list(datefactors = AmdTidy$datefactors),